jsawaya/eigenframe/README.md

 Android activities are typically composed of several fragments that can be dynamically loaded and unloaded to manage system resources.

-Tabs are an easy way to select which fragments are currently active, although your app designs may choose to hide this particular feature by using EigenScreen specifications.
+Tabs are an easy way to select which fragments are currently active, although your app designs may choose to hide this particular feature by using PopupScreen components.

 The tab_list can define any number of fragments that load as you select them.